 This pool has a curvy water slide inside of a tower.

 This pool is also where you’ll find the S’il Vous Play aquatic play area.
 The water play area features a fun ballet of characters from the animated classic Fantasia.
-This setup is similar to a splash pad with a playground.
+It’s a mixture of a playground with a splash pad and water elements.

 Related: Le Petit Cafe at Riviera

-Bar Riva sits next door to Primo Piatto, and serves as the main bar and lounge for Riviera.
+Bar Riva sits next door to Primo Piatto.
+It serves as the main bar and lounge for the Riviera.

-Bar Riva has an indoor-outdoor feel with the front of the restaurant exposed to the elements.
+Bar Riva is an indoor-outdoor restaurant that’s exposed to the elements.
 The bar is only steps away from both resort pools and doubles as the pool bar.
 They have a separate walk-up counter on one side of the bar.
 This is another excellent place to enjoy a meal.
 On our last visit, I had the grilled salmon with orzo.

 Related: Bar Riva Review

-Rounding things out, we’ll head up to Riviera’s top floor and check out Topolino’s Terrace.
-This restaurant offers characters for breakfast only and more formal dining in the evening.
+Lastly, Disney’s Riviera is home to Topolino’s Terrace, Flavors of the Riviera.
+This restaurant offers characters for breakfast only and a more formal atmosphere in the evening.

 If you are looking for a character breakfast at Disney with classic characters and good food, this one fits the bill.
-I’ve tried several character dining experiences at Disney, and Topolino’s wins out for the best quality of the meal.
+We’ve tried nearly all of the character dining experiences at Disney, and Topolino’s is by far our favorite.

 Related: Disney’s Riviera Resort Restaurants